MrSinho/raining-jobs/README.md

 ## Supported formats

-The raining-jobs library supports all of the following memory formats:
+The raining-jobs library supports all of the following memory formats and memory types:

 |Memory format         | Supported memory/data types                                                                     |
 |----------------------|-------------------------------------------------------------------------------------------------|